|Rewards Rating:||4.3 / 5|

 The Hilton Honors Aspire is the most luxury Hilton card, and it comes with a hefty price tag of $450.
 To offset this, it is packed with plush travel perks and credits.
 On top of a generous rewards rate on travel purchases, Aspire cardholders can enjoy unlimited Priority Pass lounge access, a free weekend night at a Hilton property every year and up to $250 in credits for incidental purchases with their favorite airline – among much more.

-Who should apply for the Hilton Honors Ascend card?
+Who should apply for the Hilton Honors Surpass card?

 - Hilton loyalists who want to earn points on everyday purchases.